OpenMoonRay/openmoonray-docs/docs/developers-guide/shaders/index.md

 plug-ins can be authored to extend MoonRay's functionality further.

-Once built, Plug-ins are found at run-time using the `RDL2_DSO_PATH` environment variable or via the `-rdl_path` command-line argument to the `moonray` or `moonray_gui` executables.
+Once built, Plug-ins are found at run-time using the `RDL2_DSO_PATH` environment variable or via the `-dso_path` command-line argument to the `moonray` or `moonray_gui` executables.

-Probably the best way to quickly understand what is required to write a new plugin of a given type is to look at the existing plugins of that type.
+Probably the best way to quickly understand what is required to write a new plug-in of a given type is to look at the existing plug-ins of that type.

 ### Plug-in Types
 MoonRay supports several types of plug-ins.
 Each plug-in derives